Daisy-butter/CV_1/LAB1/README.md

 # README.md

-## Welcome to Our Machine Learning Project 👩‍💻🧠
+## Welcome to Our Multi-Layer Perceptron Project 👩‍💻🧠

 Hey there, fellow developer!
 Are you ready to dive into MLP model?
 This README will guide you through the setup and workflow for our project, step by step.
 Whether you're a rookie or a seasoned pro, we've got you covered.
 Let's do this! 🚀